Modelling Continuum Reverberation in AGN: A Spectral-Timing Analysis of the UV Variability Through X-ray Reverberation in Fairall 9: Abstract

 \section{Abstract}

 Continuum reverberation mapping of AGN can provide new insight into the nature and geometry of the accretion flow.
 Some of the X-rays from the central corona irradiating the disc are absorbed, increasing the local disc temperature.
-This gives an additional re-processed contribution to the spectral energy distribution (SED) which is lagged and smeared relative to the driving X-ray lightcurve.
+This gives an additional re-processed contribution to the spectral energy distribution (SED) which is lagged and smeared relative to the driving X-ray light-curve.
 We directly calculate this reverberation from the accretion disc, creating fully time dependent SEDs for a given X-ray light-curve.
-We apply this to the intensive monitoring data on Faraill 9 \citep{Hernandez20}, and find that it is not possible to produce the observed UV variability by X-ray reprocessing of the observed lightcurve from the disc.
+We apply this to recent intensive monitoring data on Fairall 9, and find that it is not possible to produce the observed UV variability by X-ray reprocessing of the observed light-curve from the disc.
 Instead, we find that the majority of the variability must be intrinsic to the UV emission process, adding to evidence from changing-look AGN that this region has a structure which is quite unlike a Shakura-Sunyaev disc.
 We filter out this long timescale variability and find that reprocessing alone is still insufficient to explain even the fast variability in our assumed geometry of a central source illuminating a flat disc.
 The amplitude of reprocessing can be increased by any vertical structure such as the BLR and/or an inner disc wind, giving a better match.
-Fundamentally though the model is missing the major contributor to the variabilty, which is from the UV/EUV emission region itself rather than reprocessing.
+Fundamentally though the model is missing the major contributor to the variability, intrinsic to the UV/EUV emission rather than arising from reprocessing.

 \defcitealias{Kubota18}{KD18} \defcitealias{Gardner17}{GD17}